 Once you obtain your CSR, you can re-submit a new porting request with the correct information.

 Porting Numbers Away from Telzio

-You can port your numbers away from Telzio anytime.
+You can port your numbers away from Telzio as long as your account is active and the phone number is on a paid plan.
+Free trial phone numbers cannot be ported out until they have been purchased through a monthly subscription.
 To port away your number, contact your new carrier to submit a porting request through them.
-They may ask for your account number and PIN, which you can find on your Account page.
+They may ask for your account number and PIN, which you can find in Account Settings.